Ten years ago, and on the occasion of my turning a sharp, gravel-strewn corner into midlife (I hit 40), my wife sent me packing.

 But even though we were in the pre-Twitter, proto-Facebook Dark Ages, and armed with nothing more than a clunky Olympus point-and-shoot (with a 256K SD memory card—quaint, huh?), we managed to have an epic time.

 It’s only now, with that camera and memory card long-gone (but some actual photographs preserved in a shoebox) that I’ve been able to reconstruct and document our trip.
-Yes kids, we used to print photos on paper back then, so we could admire them under the light of whale-oil lamps, alongside the occasional snail-mail letter.
+Yes kids, we used to print photos on paper back then, so we could admire them under the light of whale-oil lamps, alongside the occasional onion-skin letter.
 Just as Arcade Fire sings, We Used To Wait for the mail.
 (If you’ve never seen this trippy, haunting, interactive video, click the link and check it out).

 Fortunately, I managed to save our trip log too, thanks to the original Evernote: a Bic pen and taquerîa placemat.